 Hey, kids!
-Would you like your artwork to appear on the 13th Annual Youth Birding Competition T-shirt?
-How about winning a Michaels gift card for free art supplies?
-Then plan on taking part in the 2019 T-shirt Art Contest.
-Details to come this winter.
-Read about the 2018 contest and winners.
+Would you like your artwork to appear on the annual Youth Birding Competition T-shirt?
+How about winning an Amazon gift card for free art supplies?
+Then plan on taking part in the Youth Birding Competition's T-shirt Art Contest!

-On a separate piece of paper, gently taped to the back of your artwork, be sure to include your name, school, age, grade level, mailing address, phone #, parent or teacher e-mail address, and the species name of the bird in your artwork.
-INCOMPLETE SUBMISSIONS MAY BE DISQUALIFIED.
+Be sure to include your name, school, age, grade level, city where you live, phone #, e-mail address and the species name of the bird in your artwork.

-Grand Prize Winner gets a $100 Michaels Gift Card, and his/her artwork appears on the 2018 Youth Birding Competition T-Shirt.
-Three other winners will each receive a $50 Michaels Gift Card.
+Grand Prize Winner receives a $100 Amazon gift card, and his/her artwork appears on the 2024 Youth Birding Competition T-Shirt.
+Three other winners will each receive a $60 Amazon gift card.

 A winner will be selected from each of the following age categories: